cambridge-cares/TheWorldAvatar/Agents/DashboardAgent/README.md

 This route will communicate with the stack's dashboard container to set up a live analytical dashboard.
 At the moment, this agent will set up dashboards for the following:
 1) **Facility level** - Room- and asset-related time series are included.

-To execute this route, please send a GET request without any parameters and a configuration file called `credentials.properties` placed at the `<root>/config/` directory of your bind mount.
+To execute this route, please send a GET request without any parameters.
-The file will contain the configuration for:
-- `dashboard.user`: The username for the dashboard container running within the stack.
-Default for Grafana is admin.
-- `dashboard.pass`: The password for the dashboard container running within the stack.
-Default for Grafana is admin.

 A sample request for curl syntax (in one line) is as follows:
 ```
 curl localhost:3838/dashboard-agent/setup
 ```